Introduction

 for (int tile = 0; tile < numTiles; ++tile) {

-int computeStage = tile % STAGES;
+int stage = tile % STAGES;

-if (loadTile < numTiles) {
+if (k == K_STEPS / 2 && loadTile < numTiles) {

 int loadStage = loadTile % STAGES;